-A clinical study of the EVO/EVO+ ICL/TICL lenses was conducted to demonstrate the safety and effectiveness of the modifications of the previously approved parent Visian MICL and Visian TICL lenses, including the addition of a small central hole designed to permit central aqueous flow and eliminate the requirement for laser peripheral iridotomy to prevent pupillary block.
+A PMA clinical study of the EVO/EVO+ ICL/TICL lenses was conducted to demonstrate the safety and effectiveness of the modifications of the previously approved parent Visian MICL and Visian TICL lenses, including the addition of a small central hole designed to permit aqueous flow and eliminate the requirement for laser peripheral iridotomy to prevent pupillary block.
+Post-approval follow-up of the PMA cohort through 3 years was required to evaluate the continued safety and effectiveness of the EVO/EVO+ ICL/TICL.

-In the clinical study of the EVO/EVO+ ICL/TICL lenses described above, 19.9% (125/629) of treated eyes experienced postoperative IOP spikes at 1-6 hours after surgery, believed to be due to incomplete OVD removal.
+In the PMA clinical study of the EVO/EVO+ ICL/TICL lenses described above, 19.9% (125/629) of treated eyes experienced postoperative IOP spikes at 1-6 hours after surgery, believed to be due to incomplete OVD removal.
 Of note, no prophylactic IOP lowering medication was permitted in this study.
 A modification of the physician training program including instructions on appropriate OVD removal procedures was instituted to mitigate this risk.
 In addition, a new enrollment, post-approval study of the EVO/EVO+ ICL/TICL with two-week follow-up was performed to assess the effectiveness of this mitigation.

-A clinical study of the parent Visian TICL lens, was performed to demonstrate the safety and effectiveness of the modification of the previously approved Visian MICL lens model by the addition of a toric optic.
+A prospective, nonrandomized clinical study of the parent Visian TICL lens in 210 eyes of 124 subjects was performed to demonstrate the safety and effectiveness of the modification of the previously approved Visian MICL lens model by the addition of a toric optic.

-Clinical studies of the parent Visian MICL lens including the primary safety and effectiveness study and three post-approval studies were performed: (1) extended follow-up of the pre-approval cohort to further characterize safety; (2) a new enrollment patient survey study to collect safety information from patients, and; (3) a post-approval study to assess the effect of the Visian MICL lens on axial length measurement.
+Clinical studies of the parent Visian MICL lens including the primary safety and effectiveness study in 526 eyes of 294 subjects and three post-approval studies were performed: (1) extended follow-up of the pre-approval cohort to further characterize safety; (2) a new enrollment patient survey study to collect safety information from patients, and; (3) a post-approval study to assess the effect of the Visian MICL lens on axial length measurement.

-The EVO/EVO+ ICL/TICL lens was evaluated in a prospective nonrandomized clinical study in 629 eyes of 327 subjects and a prospective nonrandomized post-approval study of 408 eyes of 205 subjects.
-The parent Visian TICL lens was evaluated in a prospective nonrandomized clinical study of 210 eyes of 124 subjects.
-The parent Visian MICL lens was evaluated in a prospective nonrandomized study of 526 eyes of 294 subjects and three post-approval studies: (1) extended follow-up of the pre-approval cohort to further characterize safety; (2) a new enrollment patient survey study to collect safety information from patients, and; (3) a post-approval study to assess the effect of the Visian MICL lens on axial length measurement.
+The EVO/EVO+ ICL/TICL lens was evaluated in a prospective nonrandomized clinical study in 629 eyes of 327 subjects and two post-approval studies; extended follow-up of the pre-approval cohort to evaluate continued safety and effectiveness, and a prospective nonrandomized post-approval IOP study of 408 eyes of 205 subjects.
 The following sections provide details about each of these clinical studies.